Clopas/HYBRID_BOT/README.md

 * If you want to close the bot you ran before, click on the close all botton.

 Notes:
+* Obviously the provided link to web app is a prototype version and is as a proof of concept.
+The full functioning web app will come soon...
+Please contact me via @blockchainophil on twitter/instagram/telegram if you have any questions or are interested to know more.
 * Beast mode should be enabled in 3commas settings.
 * Right now the test webapp only works with FTX EOS-PERP pair by default.
 * For security reasons it doesn't yet save your credentials until the app is fully bug tested.
 So you have to enter your info each time.

+In case you want to buy me a cup of coffe or anything: ;)

+0x5931D3609b361e6d2c7729Da7Edb8797eF25458e